Slanted-Creative/the-jump/README.md

   - If you change the naming conventions or URL structure on your site, update the logic in this script.
   - Make sure the selectors (like `.navigation-link-block`, `.nav-title`, etc.) reflect the current structure in your Webflow project.

+### homepage-jump.js

+- **Purpose:**
+  Designed specifically for the homepage of The Jump Gastropub website, this script combines slider initialization with custom SVG pagination and event filtering.
+- **Key Points:**
+  - **Slider Initialization:** Uses [Splide.js](https://splidejs.com/) to initialize sliders for elements with the class `.slider1`.
+The pagination elements are updated with a custom inline SVG.
+  - **Event Filtering:** Filters and sorts event items using Moment.js.
+It processes both recurring and one-time events, excluding events that have already occurred, and then displays up to three upcoming events.
+- **Customization Tips:**
+  - Adjust the Splide configuration options (e.g., `perPage`, `autoplay`, breakpoints) to suit the design needs.
+  - Modify the custom SVG content if a different icon or style is preferred.
+  - Change the event filtering logic or the number of events displayed (currently set to three) if needed.

 ## Dependencies

 Make sure your project includes (or is compatible with) the following libraries, as these scripts depend on them: